 Fill a bowl with luscious, cascading grapes.

-For an open house viewing, set the table according to the meal that would be served at that time of day.
-For instance, a luncheon setting would be more casual than an evening meal.
+If you're having an open house viewing, set the table according to the meal that would be served at that time of day.
+For instance, a luncheon setting would look more casual than an evening meal.

 Watch this video by John Mangano from HomeStagingChannel for great tips on staging your dining room and setting a beautiful table.